 Library Preparation and Sequencing

-SIRVs undergo together with the endogenous RNA the very same protocol reaction steps of the library preparation and sequencing.
-The sequencing data file contains reads from SIRVs and endogenous RNA.
+The SIRVs can be analyzed with almost any RNA-Seq protocol and any NGS platform (e.g., Illumina®, IonTorrent®, PacBio™, or Oxford Nanopore Technologies™).
+Being part of one sample, SIRVs undergo the very same reaction steps of library preparation and sequencing as the endogenous RNA.
+The sequencing data file then contains reads from SIRVs and endogenous RNA.

-At present comparisons are carried out only in exemplary inter-laboratory studies on reference RNA samples which investigate different RNA treatments, NGS platforms and data evaluation algorithms (SEQC/MAQC-III Consortium 2014; Li et al. 2014).
+At present, comparisons are carried out only for exemplary inter-laboratory studies using reference RNA samples, which investigate different RNA treatments, NGS platforms and data evaluation algorithms (SEQC/MAQC-III Consortium 2014; Li et al. 2014b).

-First attempts to study the quality of RNA-Seq pipelines on the transcript-isoform level were made by using mouse spike-in control transcripts (Leshkowitz et al. 2016) which demonstrated that abundance estimation of multiple isoform spike-ins produce lower duplicate correlations at transcript level than gene level.
-These experiments used endogenous but not expressed mouse transcripts as judged by earlier micro array measurements which makes this approach time consuming, costly, and foremost not general applicable because each sample requires its own custom built spike-ins.
-Although comparisons of different bioinformatics tools unveil severe differences a straight series of quality metrics has not been implemented for comparing results from the known controls with the unknown endogenous RNA.
+First attempts to study the quality of RNA-Seq pipelines on the transcript-isoform level were made by using mouse spike-in control transcripts, which demonstrated that abundance estimation of multiple isoform spike-ins produce lower duplicate correlations at transcript level than gene level (Leshkowitz et al. 2016).
+These experiments used endogenous but not expressed mouse transcripts as judged by earlier micro array measurements, making this approach time consuming, costly, and foremost not generally applicable given that each sample would require its own customized set of spike-ins.
+Although different bioinformatics tools were compared for adequate quantification of gene expression and transcript isoforms, a straight series of quality metrics has not been implemented for comparing results from the known controls with the unknown endogenous RNA.

-The SIRV were conceived in autumn 2013, and in July 2014 the SIRV design, quality targets and production were presented and discussed at the first ERCC 2.0 workshop hosted by the National Institute of Standards and Technology Advances in Biological/Medical Measurement Science Program (NIST-ABMS) (Munro and Salit, 2014).
-SIRVs were introduced with a test program in June 2015, and are commercially available since September 2015.
+The SIRV isoforms were conceived in autumn 2013, and in July 2014 the SIRV design, quality targets and production were presented and discussed at the first ERCC 2.0 workshop hosted by the National Institute of Standards and Technology Advances in Biological/Medical Measurement Science Program (NIST-ABMS) (Munro und Salit 2014).
+SIRVs were introduced with a test program in June 2015, and the isoform module has been commercially available since September 2015.

-In Sept 2016 the Garvan Institute published with the Sequins a complementary RNA spike-in system of also naturally derived inverted sequences which represent on average just 2.1, and up to 4, isoforms per gene as such that 164 isoforms are distributed across 78 genes (Hardwick et al., 2016).
-Although, as judged by cumulative frequency histograms the artificial, gene loci correspond well to the human transcriptome structure and annotation, from where the inverted sequences were actually drawn from in the first place, the Sequins map many different features to the same RNA molecules which hinders the systematic unambiguous analysis of RNA-Seq pipelines and experiments.
-Performance at boundary conditions are difficult to resolve as Sequins are distributed across a wide concentration range of up to 6 orders of magnitude alike the monocistronic ERCCs errors caused by a pipeline cannot be unambiguously attributed to difficulties caused by either too complex annotation patterns or just by low sequence coverage.
-Despite the large number of isoforms the mutual exclusive exon proportion is high and the density of multiple sequence coverage by different isoforms is low.
+In September 2016, the Garvan Institute published a complementary RNA spike-in system called Sequins, also comprising naturally derived and inverted sequences.
+These represent on average just 2.1, and up to 4, isoforms per gene, such that 164 isoforms are distributed across 78 genes (Hardwick et al. 2016).
+As judged by cumulative frequency histograms the artificial gene loci correspond well to the human transcriptome structure and annotation, from which the inverted sequences were initially derived.
+However, the Sequins map many different features to the same RNA molecules, which hinders the systematic, unambiguous analysis of RNA-Seq pipelines and experiments.
+Performance at boundary conditions are difficult to resolve as Sequins are distributed across a wide concentration range of up to 6 orders of magnitude, similar to the monocistronic, single-isoform ERCCs.
+Errors caused by an RNA-Seq pipeline can therefore not be unambiguously attributed to difficulties caused by either too complex annotation patterns or just by low sequence coverage.
+Despite the large number of isoforms, the mutually exclusive exon proportion is high, and the density of multiple sequence coverage by different isoforms is low.